Free Guide

 Neighborhoods add value without adding ticket prices

 Some of New York’s best no-ticket experiences are neighborhood experiences.
-SoHo, DUMBO, the West Village, parts of Greenwich Village, and portions of the Brooklyn waterfront all reward walking, window shopping, and casual discovery.
+SoHo, DUMBO, the West Village, Union Square, parts of Greenwich Village, and portions of the Brooklyn waterfront all reward walking, window shopping, and casual discovery.
 You do not need to enter every store or buy every dessert to enjoy the atmosphere.
 The city itself is often the attraction.

 If your budget day suddenly opens into a short-window challenge, our 2-hour guide can help you strip the route down further.
 If the free-time opportunity arrived suddenly, the last-minute activities guide gives you a good framework for turning budget and spontaneity into a workable same-day plan.